Uncategorized

 Edit: This post was syndicated to Women 2.0 on April 5, 2013 and can be viewed here

 I recently went to an event on Fundraising where Ajit Medhekar, part of Band of Angels, sat on the panel to discuss early stage fundraising and the various seed investment structures (I might share my crude sketchnotes…maybe.
 Stay tuned!).
 He mentioned that if you’re getting paid, you’re most certainly not a Founder, specifically if this is an early stage company where all you really have is seed investment.
 Barely 40 minutes later, I met a founder who’s considering shutting down their company because it wasn’t performing well.
 They sounded defeated and heartbroken, but this is a tale that’s all too common in Silicon Valley.
-As they were telling me their story, they kept bringing up how they had to make so many sacrifices (welcome to entrepreneurship – expect to stay hungry and foolish), how they couldn’t spend like they used to (evidently for this Founder, it was designer labels – congratulations, you’re learning what it means to make short-term “sacrifices” and live like no one wants to, so you can one day, live the way most people can only dream of), and how once they raised money they had to give themselves a salary which was reduced considerably from what their market rate would be.
+As they were telling me their story, they kept bringing up how they had to make so many sacrifices (welcome to entrepreneurship – expect to stay hungry and foolish), how they couldn’t spend like they used to (evidently for this Founder, it was designer labels – congratulations, you’re learning what it means to make short-term “sacrifices” and live like no one wants to, so you can one day, live the way most people can only dream of), and how once they raised a small seed round they had to give themselves a salary which was reduced considerably from what their market rate would be.
 Wait…what?!
-Pause for a second.. they were giving themselves a salary?!
+Pause for a second.. they were giving themselves a salary beyond the necessities?!

 Image